Aggregated Odds Implementation Guide

 Sportsbooks release player props at different times for each sport.
 For example, NFL player props are released early in the week while for other sports like MLB, player props are released much closer to the time of the game.
 Please see the table below for approximately when sportsbooks begin to list the first few player props for a game.
 They'll then continue to release player props up until the game starts.

-Betting Events, Betting Markets and Betting Outcomes
+Betting Events, Betting Markets & Betting Outcomes

 Betting Event